 Some other key notes I would mention is that you are kayaking at night and when I say night, I mean pitch blackness through mangroves.
 It was kind of creepy but also pretty cool!

 Oh and be prepared to be completely soaking wet from the kayak paddles dripping down on you!

-Lastly, it is near impossible to capture the lights on a camera, unless it is a DSLR, which is why I have no pictures for this one.
-We did this with the company Kayaking Puerto Rico and really enjoyed our time!
+Lastly, it is near impossible to capture the lights on a camera, unless it is a DSLR (professional), which is why I have no pictures for this one.
+Find Kayaking tours here!

 On day 3 of our Puerto Rico itinerary, we decided to take a road trip around the perimeter of Puerto Rico!